CYCOGS® Hybrid Snake Arms

 The right illustration shows a maximum arm extension example.

-This illustration shows a Mobile Robot using two of the hybrid Robot snake arm platforms being used in a medical or nursing
+This illustration shows a Mobile Robot employing two of the hybrid Robot snake arm platforms being used in a medical or nursing

 type application for such tasks as lifting and moving patients or equipment.

-The snake arms can pick up a patient, and move the patient from a bed onto a gurney.
+The snake arms can pick up a patient and transfer the patient from a bed onto a gurney.

-The bump or loop arm extension can also be used to carry a box or an injured patient.
+The bump or loop arm extension can additionally be used to carry a box or an injured patient.

 A Mobile Robot so equipped can act as a nurse’s assistant